What is a suitable give to a homestay family?

 There are different levels of trekking in Sapa and the surrounding countryside.
 When booking with Trekking Sapa, you should check with our travel consultants as to what is best for your particular trip.

 For light or easy trekking, we recommend good sandals or walking shoes.
-For intermediate and hard trekking, it is important to wear good shoes or sport shoes.
+For intermediate and hard trekking, it is important to wear good shoes or sports shoes.
 These need to have a good grip for the steeper inclines.
 Proper hiking boots are good in the muddy conditions that accompany the wet season.
-Ideal footwear during heavy rain are the local rubber boots which can be acquired at local markets for approximately US$4.00.
+Ideal footwear during heavy rain is the local rubber boots which can be acquired at local markets for approximately US$4.00.
 They grip in muddy conditions and do not cause blisters.
-They do not however, breath at all.
+They do not, however, breath at all.

 What do you define as easy, intermediate and hard trekking?